RocketChat/Rocket.Chat/README.md

 ## How to Contribute

 Already a JavaScript developer?
 Familiar with Meteor?
-[Pick an issue](https://github.com/RocketChat/Rocket.Chat/labels/contrib%3A%20easy), push a PR and instantly become a member of Rocket.Chat's international contributors community.
+[Pick an issue](https://github.com/RocketChat/Rocket.Chat/labels/contrib%3A%20easy), push a PR and instantly become a member of Rocket.Chat's international contributors' community.
 For more information, check out our [Contributing Guide](.github/CONTRIBUTING.md) and our [Official Documentation for Contributors](https://rocket.chat/docs/contributing/).

 A lot of work has already gone into Rocket.Chat, but we have much bigger plans for it!